-Schedule a free consultation with our experienced Athens car accident injury lawyers today
+Schedule a free consultation with our experienced Athens, Alabama car accident injury lawyers today

 After a car accident injury caused by another driver’s negligence, the trusted Athens personal injury lawyers at Martin & Helms are here to protect your right to recover compensation.
 You are welcome to call us at 256-539-1990 or complete our contact form to schedule a free consultation to discuss your case and get your legal questions answered.
 We also serve seriously injured clients in Decatur, Huntsville, Madison and throughout the state.